Laura Mooney

-Laura earned her Master’s degree in Clinical Mental Health Counseling from Lesley University (Cambridge, MA) and has worked with a variety of populations.
-Prior to starting her own private practice, Laura worked with teenagers as a counselor in various middle and high schools, and worked with both adolescents and adults in community mental health agencies across Massachusetts and Rhode Island.
+Laura received her B.A. in English from Gettysburg College (PA), and 12 years later changed careers and earned her Master’s degree in Clinical Mental Health Counseling and School Adjustment Counseling from Lesley University (Cambridge, MA).
+Prior to starting her private practice, Laura worked as a middle and high school counselor, as well as with adolescents and adults at community mental health agencies across Massachusetts and Rhode Island.

 Anxiety - Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)